• Skip to main content

 spanakopita stuffed shells in a black baking dish with green onions on top

 The easiest way to maximize your time with this recipe (and pretty much all others) is to have your ingredients prepped and ready to go!
 What does this mean?
-Chop all herbs & veggies and mince garlic ahead of time, portion out your spinach, and have the other ingredients waiting with measuring cups ready.
-So here's my confession-I love crumbling and grating my own cheese.
+Chop all herbs & veggies and mince garlic ahead of time, portion out your spinach, and have the other ingredients waiting with measuring cups ready-either that or have everything pre-portioned and set aside.
+I love crumbling and grating my own cheese.
 You can certainly buy the feta pre-crumbled but for me, it's satisfying in a way.
 Plus I enjoy the freshness of cheese right off the block.

-Another helpful way to be prepared is by toasting the breadcrumbs.
+Another helpful way to be prepared is by toasting the breadcrumbs ahead of time, this way they're ready when you are!

 Part of what I really enjoy about the filling here is that there isn't much stove time needed, the oven does most of the work.
 The most you'll have to do is saute the onions and garlic, then wilt the spinach a bit and let it cool.
 You can do this first so the ingredients can cool before stuffing.